Teaching a Friend How to Knit a Scarf, Landscape Lesson #1

 A light color yarn makes stitches easier to see the stitches!

-Do as she does in the video and knit back and forth.
+Do as she does in the video and knit back and forth – she is knitting English style.

 If you are using circular needles, do the exact same thing as she does using straight needles.
 Turn the work, and begin knitting again.
 Forget the cord is there attaching your needles.

 The reason I suggest buying circular needles is that they can be used for more things later on if you find you really love knitting.
-I rarely ever use straight needles for anything.
+I rarely ever use straight needles for anything these days.

 Read This – a Helpful Hint